 Regardless of how extensive our laptop is, nothing can replace work on desktop computers.
 When more computing power is needed, desktop devices show much better performance than the portable ones.

-Photo and video processing is a technically very demanding job for computers.
+Photo and video processing is technically a very demanding job for computers.
 In addition, if the movie is prepared in high definition, with a lot of transitions and effects, its rendering can easily take up to several hours.
-Investing in equipment that will significantly reduce this time is at a premium in such a case.
+Investing in equipment that will significantly reduce this time is advisable in such a case.

-However, this is not all!
-Another very important step when assembling a desktop computer for work is the selection of a suitable graphics card, which, contrary to appearances, is not at all an element designed only for computer players.
-Today’s film and graphics-processin gprograms are constructed in such a way that they use the full computing power of processors.
+However, this is not all !
+Another very important step when assembling a desktop computer for work is the selection of a suitable graphics card, which is not at all an element designed only for computer players, as one might think.
+Today’s movie and graphics-processin gprograms are constructed in such a way that they use the full computing power of processors.
 A properly dedicated graphics card can reduce the rendering time of multimedia to a minimum.
 Therefore, a graphics card from the GeForce GTX 1660 Ti series is the absolute minimum.

 It is also worth investing in a fast disk.
 It is currently recommended to purchase a SSD with a minimum capacity of 240 GB, although the best solution is 480 GB or a large HDD drive of at least 1 TB.
-One should not forget about a good monitor that will actually reproduce colors.
+One should not forget about a good monitor that will reproduce colors accurately.
 This plays a key role when one works with graphics.

-The office is seemingly the least demanding place when it comes to equipment, but in practice it turns out that even working on several documents at the same time, or using the Internet browser significantly load the laptop.
-Therefore, it is worth ensuring comfort of work and choosing devices that meet the user’s expectations.
+The office is seemingly the least demanding place when it comes to equipment, but in practice it turns out that even working on several documents at the same time or using the Internet browser can give a significant load to the laptop.
+Therefore, it is worth ensuring comfort of work by choosing devices that meet the user’s expectations.

 What to look for when choosing a laptop for the office?

 The processor in the laptop that is used for office-work is primarily to cope with the smooth operation of the Office suite, web browser or email.
-However, it is not worth overpaying and bending the other way, buying equipment with too high properties.
-The minimum necessary for comfortable work is the Intel Core 5 dual-core processor, the quad-core model will work for more demanding users.
+However, it is not worth overpaying and buy equipment with too high properties.
+The Intel Core 5 dual-core processor is the minimum for comfortable work.
+The quad-core model will be suitable for more demanding users.

 2. RAM memory

 This is one of those elements of the computer that has a key impact on its efficient operation.
-It turns out to be particularly important when the user works on a large file or spreadsheet, on several documents or has several tabs open in the browser.
-The higher the RAM value, the better.
-The absolute standard is currently 4 GB of RAM, if the user wants an even smoother operation, it is worth investing in a computer with min.
+It turns out to be particularly important when the user works on a large files or spreadsheets, on several documents or has several tabs open in the browser.
+The larger the RAM, the better.
+The absolute standard is currently 4 GB of RAM.
+In case the user wants an even smoother operation, it is worth investing in a computer with min.
 8 GB of RAM.

 3. Graphics card

-In a situation where the computer is to be used only for office work, the graphics card is the element on which you do not need to pay special attention.
-The option integrated in the given equipment should be sufficient.
+In a situation where the computer is to be used only for office work, the graphics card is the element to which you do not need to pay any special attention.
+The option which is integrated in the given equipment should normally be sufficient.

 4. Hard disk drive

-Currently, the best and at the same time the most valuable hard disk is SSD, which can significantly revive even an older computer.
+Currently, the best and at the same time the most valuable type of a hard disk is SSD, Even an older computer can be given a second life when given such a disk.
 Of course, this does not mean that for office work you should immediately buy a computer equipped with the most expensive SSD.
-The most efficient solution will be a laptop with a SSD disk with a capacity of 120 GB for the operating system and programs and about 500 GB to 1 TB for data.
+The most efficient solution will be a laptop with a SSD disk of 120 GB capacity for the operating system and programs and about 500 GB to 1 TB for data.

 When thinking about buying a laptop for office work, you don’t have to focus on choosing the one with the best display.
 On the other hand, it is important that work in front of the monitor is not tiring, so the optimal solution will be a screen with a minimum resolution of 1366 x 768 pixels, but definitely the best will be a laptop with a Full HD screen.
 However, when it comes to size, it all depends on the user’s needs and the intended purpose of the equipment.
-In the event that the laptop will be used mainly stationary in the office, a 15.6-inch screen is enough, if the computer will be taken on a trip, it is better to invest in a smaller 13.3-inch or even 12.5-inch monitor.
+If the device should be used mainly stationary in the office, a 15.6-inch screen is enough, if the computer will be taken on a trip, it is better to invest in a smaller, 13.3-inch or even 12.5-inch, monitor.

 Currently, most laptops already have a sufficient number of USB connectors, so those built-in equipment is enough.
 As a last resort, you can buy a USB Hub that will solve any problem with too few ports.